EARLY YEARS: NUCLEAR TEST BAN

 We have joined with many other groups in developing and conducting educational activities on the medical consequences of nuclear war / nuclear weapons development and climate change and its causes.
 GBPSR members are sought after as trusted sources for information and often quoted in the local and national press.

-GBPSR developed and presented the first medical grand rounds on the health effects of nuclear weapons around the country.
-In 1995, GBPSR launched a regional environmental public health program with symposia at MIT on Climate and Health and grand rounds at Brown University on air pollution.
-Since 2017, GBPSR has focused its climate advocacy on the health risks of fossil fuels, speaking out on the myriad dangers in lectures, reports, journal articles and symposia.
+Since 2017, GBPSR has focused its climate advocacy on the health risks of fossil fuels, speaking out on the myriad dangers of oil and gas development in lectures, reports, journal articles and symposia.

 Renowned artist Corita Kent donated talent and artwork to many GBPSR campaigns, including a national billboard campaign based on her artwork “We Can Create Life Without War.”
 Corita felt strongly that her prints remain freely available (to download, right-click above and select “save as”, or click here).